ALEKA1/Smart-Farm-/README.md

 To do this: copy the two folders (Adafruit_Sensor and DHT) that are in the libraries folder (the one I put), paste them in the arduino libraries folder.

 for me it's: C: \ Program Files \ Arduino \ libraries

+#Contribution
+If you want contribute:
+-Fork the project
+-Add your branch
+-add your commit
+-Finally push your pull request